 Qtum was designed to provide a proper decentralized application infrastructure and enterprise solution, allowing anyone to build on top of an easy-to-use and secure blockchain without having to spend excessive fees.

 Qtum officially launched its mainnet in September of 2017, putting it in the semi-rare category of networks that have been able to successfully survive and thrive to the present day.
-Qtum was founded on the idea of creating a superior smart contract platform, combining features from the two most widely adopted blockchains to create a brand new iteration.
+Qtum was founded on the idea of creating a superior smart contract platform, combining features from the two most widely adopted blockchains to create a brand-new iteration.
 What followed was a UTXO-based (Unspent Transaction Output) smart contract platform that runs on a Proof-of-Stake (PoS) consensus mechanism.
 This allows for a highly secure network that is also not as resource intensive to validate for end users, creating a more accessible system.

 Although Bitcoin has demonstrated itself to be much more secure than almost any other distributed ledger network, it still has significant drawbacks that developers can improve upon to add value to the user experience.
 Bitcoin relies on a Proof of Work (PoW) algorithm, requiring highly technical computing equipment and large amounts of resources in the form of electricity to take part in the validation process.
 This largely excludes many users who want to participate but do not have the money or expertise.
 Qtum introduces a PoS mining algorithm to simplify the process and make it more convenient for all.

-With such a broad variety of live applications, and new ones constantly being developed, it is not surprising that the QTUM token has done well for itself over the years.
+With such a broad variety of live applications, and new ones constantly being developed, it is not surprising that the QTUM coin has done well for itself over the years.
 Even following the massive crash it experienced after its all-time high price in January 2018, it has been able to maintain its community and its properties as a store and transfer of value.

 As a unique and largely non-interoperable blockchain, QTUM is easily accessible on centralized exchanges, but not so much on decentralized exchanges.
 QTUM is available to buy, sell, and trade on virtually every major cryptocurrency exchange except Coinbase, with the top trading volume coming from Binance, Huobi, Bithumb, and Kraken.

-If you are a user who wants to keep your tokens off centralized exchanges but still require access to deep pools of liquidity, AtomicDEX could be a suitable option.
-Thousands of assets across dozens of blockchain networks are supported on AtomicDEX, including Bitcoin, Bitcoin Cash, Dogecoin, Zcash, and many more.
+If you are a user who wants to keep your crypto off centralized exchanges but still requires access to deep pools of liquidity, AtomicDEX could be a suitable option.
+Thousands of assets across dozens of blockchain networks are supported on AtomicDEX, including Bitcoin, Bitcoin Cash, Zcash, Dogecoin, and many more.